Andrew-Chen-Wang/django-3.0-private-messaging/README.md

         - Although it is nice to have something like [Django cachalot](https://github.com/noripyt/django-cachalot) which makes it easier, but still... too many queries perhaps.
 Will consider if this bool is necessary.
 2. Implement a Django Channels solution along with this to compare speeds.
 3. Add iOS app to communicate with Django.
-    - This means we'd have to add JWS authentication...
+    - This means we'd have to add JWT authentication...

 ### Misc Notes / Credits